Lifecycle ScriptsEdit this page on GitHub

 yarn servealso running

 Postinstall scripts have very real consequences for your users.
 In most cases Yarn will keep the installed packages in its cache under their archive form, and will instruct Node to load the files directly from there.
-This lead to much smaller installs, and eventually to Zero-Installs.
+This leads to much smaller installs, and eventually to Zero-Installs.